College of Arts, Sciences, and Letters

 Recognition of A Minor (Optional)

 A student in an AB or BS degree program (other than Integrative Studies) may apply for recognition of a minor.
 A student may declare a minor (completed or not) by filing the appropriate form at the CASL Advising and Academic Success office.
 A final audit will be conducted at the time of graduation.
 Any posted minor that has not been successfully completed will be deleted from the student’s transcript.
+A full list of CASL minors and their requirements can be found in the Academics section of the catalog.

 A minor generally consists of a minimum of 12-18 credit hours of upper-level (300-499 and 3000-4999) coursework in a particular field of study.
 A minimum grade point average (GPA) of 2.00 is required in the courses applied to a minor.
 For minors offered by CASL, the grades (including E’s) in all upper-level courses in the discipline of the minor will be reflected in the minor GPA.
 Courses elected pass/fail (P/F) cannot be used in a minor.
 Courses taken as part of a minor may count toward both major core requirements and the minor (minors requiring 12 credits may allow up to one course; minors requiring 15 credits or more may allow up to two courses).
 Courses taken as cognates, electives within the major, or towards a concentration may be counted towards the requirements for a minor at the discretion of the college or department of the major.
 No more than three credit hours of transfer credit, field placements, internships, seminars, S/E-graded courses, and independent study/research may be applied to any 12 credit hour minor, and no more than six credits for a 15+ credit hour minor.